ghnoob/movies-api/README.md

 You can access the Swagger UI page at `/api`.

-## Running migrations
+## Migrations and seeders

+Migrations and seeders are written in TypeScript. [sequelize-cli](https://www.npmjs.com/package/sequelize-cli) does not support TS, so you'll need to compile them before running the project if you don't have a `dist` folder in the project root with the compiled files, or after changing or creating the migrations and the seeders.

-Since the migrations are written in TypeScript, you should compile them first using one of the following commands:
+To compile the `src/database` folder, use one of the following commands:

 ```bash
 # Compile database folder only